vanlanjr/cs347-project2/README.md

 - Our client is free from all warnings and errors in the terminal when the app is started.
 Additionally, the html and css sheets are free from warnings and errors in the Nu HTML checker.

 13. Your front-end client must be stored in a Git repository that you have shared with your instructor.
 On GitHub, GitLab, and Bitbucket, share with the user twodee.
--  Our front end client source code is on a Git repository
+-  Our front end client source code is on a Github repository

 14. Your front-end client must be available through the URL https://project2.YOUR-DOMAIN-NAME.
 It must be served out via HTTPS over port 443.
 If visitors access your client through port 80, they must be redirected automatically to port 443.
 The configuration is very similar to that of project 1.
 - This project is served out through https://project2.jvfunweb.me.
 When users try to access it through port 80, they are automatically redirected to port 443.